 Step 5: Remove the biscotti from the oven and slice it.

-Step 6: Turn the pieces on their side and bake for an additional 10 minutes.
-If the biscotti isn't hard (it will depend on how thickly you sliced your biscotti), you may want to flip it and bake it on the other side for an additional 5 minutes.
+Step 6: Turn the pieces on their side and bake for 10 minutes.
+If the biscotti isn’t hard (depending on how thickly you sliced it), you may want to flip it and bake it on the other side for an additional 5 minutes.

 Yes, like most of my recipes, these tasty gluten free pumpkin biscotti's can be adjusted to add even more flavor.
 Try some of these scrumptious variations.

-If you prefer something a little softer, but still with that biscotti crunch, give this easy Gluten Free Mandelbrot Cookie recipe a try!
+If you prefer something a little softer but still with that biscotti crunch, try this easy Gluten Free Mandelbrot Cookie!

 I have a lot of fun flavors of biscotti, including this delicious Gluten Free Gingerbread Biscotti!